Dene Kede and Inuuqatigiit Homeschool in the NWT

 When a Dene family in Whatì pulls their child out of the local school, they're not reaching for a boxed curriculum from Ontario.
 They're asking a different question entirely: how do we pass on what we know to our own child, in our own language, on our own land?

-The Northwest Territories' two mandated culture-based programs — Dene Kede and Inuuqatigiit — exist precisely because the territorial government recognizes that Dene and Inuit knowledge systems are full educational frameworks, not extracurriculars.
-For homeschooling families, these programs offer both a legal grounding and a practical roadmap for land-based, language-centred education that no southern curriculum can replicate.
+The Northwest Territories' two mandated culture-based programs in public schools — Dene Kede and Inuuqatigiit — exist because the territorial government recognizes that Dene and Inuit knowledge systems are full educational frameworks, not extracurriculars.
+For homeschooling families, these programs offer a practical roadmap for land-based, language-centred education and a framework to discuss with the local school/DEA.

 What Dene Kede and Inuuqatigiit Actually Are